phargogh/2021-nci-ndr-sherlock/README.md

   example, a standard run without any precomputation will take ~10 hours.
 With precomputation, it'll probably take less and this can be provided to the script via a separate command-line flag.
+* For future pipelines, it may be wise to include `taskgraph` tasks that upload completed, final outputs to a target directory, such as to google drive.
+In the NDR+ pipeline script `execute-ndr-specific-scenario.sh`, I first run the python pipeline and then rsync files to `$SCRATCH` and _then_ `rclone` files up to google drive.
+Same sort of setup for the `noxn` pipeline.
+It might be a more efficient allocation of resources if the network-bound tasks could also be executed in parallel, once they are ready.
+I haven't tried this, of course, but it seems like a good idea, especially for larger files that need some time to copy/transfer.